Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 When it comes to hawks in Arizona there are 12 different species that you may encounter, aside from the rare vagrant.
-These 12 species all have a range in the state of Arizona according to either allaboutbirds.org or neotropical.birds.cornell.edu.
-Those 12 species are the Red-tailed Hawk, Sharp-shinned Hawk, Cooper’s Hawk, Broad-winged Hawk, Northern Goshawk, Rough-legged Hawk, Common Black Hawk, Harris’s Hawk, Gray Hawk, Swainson’s Hawk, Zone-tailed Hawk, and the Ferruginous Hawk.
+Those 12 species are the Red-tailed Hawk, Sharp-shinned Hawk, Cooper’s Hawk, Broad-winged Hawk, American Goshawk, Rough-legged Hawk, Common Black Hawk, Harris’s Hawk, Gray Hawk, Swainson’s Hawk, Zone-tailed Hawk, and the Ferruginous Hawk.

 1. Red-tailed Hawk